goji/httpauth/README.md

 * Configure the authentication realm
 * Provide your own UnauthorizedHandler (anything that satisfies `http.Handler`) so you can return a better looking 401 page.
-* Pass in a custom Validation function that takes the username and password strings and returns a bool, in the event you want to handle specific cases/users.

 ```go